dvicencio/plus1_frame_sequence_reader/README.md

     push (@a,"$stop1\t $stopseq \n");
     # pushes the new +1 frame sequence with the first stop codon encountered downstream and its position into a new array

+    } # end of if statement 2
   ```
 ### Elsif statement 1
 Looks for the first immediate stop codon ( in case TAG is the first) after the di-codon +1 frame initiates and pushes the in between sequence into the new file

 ```
 elsif ($newcodon eq $stopsite2) {
+# As Loop 3 reads through each codon + codon in the + 1 frame sequence if a di-codon is equal to $stopsite1 (TAG) the following code is applied:

     $stopsite = index ($newcodon, $stopsite2);
     # identifies the first stop codon in the +1 frame sequence